 The Elgato Stream Deck Mobile App breakdown

 Unlike its hardware predecessor, The application is significantly more convenient.
 You are able to utilize any Android or IOS device you’d like, including tablets!
-Additionally, there are many tripods and desk mounts available on the market that you can use to mount the phone in a convenient location, unlike the full stream deck.
+Additionally, there are many tripods and desk mounts available on the market that you can use to mount the phone in a convenient location.
+Though, there are some third-party Stream Deck mounts available that allow the use of mounting solutions like these.

 While the Stream Deck Mobile App isn’t free forever, it does come with a 30-day free trial.
 After that, it will run you $2.99/mo or $25 for 12 months.
 The best part is that the app uses the same software that its cousin does.
 This means that over time, you can simply upgrade to a standard, mini, or XL stream deck when it becomes financially feasible if you wish.